 Where the concern does not fall within the scope of this procedure, they may either dismiss the concern or refer it for consideration under any other relevant University regulation or procedure.

 The Investigating Officer will first write to you to notify you of the investigation.
-This will usually be via email and:
+This will usually be via email, as well as:

 Inform you that if you do not engage with the investigation, including attending any meetings when requested, the investigation may continue in your absence.